pgkelley4/city-boundaries-google-maps/README.md

 area[name=%22" + cityName + "%22][%22is_in:state_code%22=%22" + stateName + "%22];foreach(out;);
 ```

-If that doesn't work also query for associated nodes, and print out each of
+If that doesn't work also query for associated nodes, and return each node's
-their associated areas:
+associated areas:
 ```
 node[name=%22" + cityName + "%22][%22is_in%22~%22" + stateName + "%22];foreach(out;is_in;out;);
 ```

+Then get the relation ID from the area ID by subtracting 3600000000 from it.

 To get the relation from its ID:
 ```
 (relation(" + relationID + ");>;);out;